 Recipe for Italian Sub Sandwiches

-This is an authentic, original recipe for Italian Sub Sandwich that you’ll find easy to make and a definite keeper.
 While there are many ways to make Italian subs, this one is directly from an Italian family restaurant in Florida from the 1970s.
-It was their number one seller for subs and well know in the area at that time.
+It was their number one seller for subs and well known in the area.
 Making this Italian sub will definitely raise some eyebrows at the dinner or lunch table.

 Recipe for Italian Sub